The duality of love: An interview with Mimlu Sen

 Spread the love

-How difficult or easy was it for you to decide to move from Paris to the rural Bengali hinterland, with both your children, after you met Paban and you decided to be partners?
+How difficult or easy was it for you to decide to move from Paris to the rural Bengali hinterland with both your children after you met Paban and decided to be partners?

 My children are French, born in France.
-I knew that I had to make a little nest with them where they could grow up with access to their French culture.
-I therefore chose to live in Shantiniketan where the atmosphere is even today creative and cosmopolitan, in spite of the degeneration of the University life, and was even more so then.
-It was difficult for the children to adjust to village life but since we had a home base of our very own, I think they enjoyed themselves thoroughly.
-The love we all received from Paban and the bauls in general had a lot to do with our being able to balance between both worlds.
-I had to make sure we lived in a healthy sanitary environment with regular meals and hours of work and play and rest.
-We went on long walks together, sometimes expeditions to the villages which lasted two or three days.
+I knew that I had to create a little nest for them where they could grow up with access to their French culture.
+Therefore, I chose to live in Shantiniketan, where the atmosphere is still creative and cosmopolitan today, despite the degeneration of university life.
+It was even more so then.
+It was difficult for the children to adjust to village life, but since we had a home base of our own, I think they enjoyed themselves thoroughly.
+The love we all received from Paban and the Bauls, in general, had a lot to do with our being able to balance between both worlds.
+I had to make sure we lived in a healthy sanitary environment with regular meals and hours of work, play, and rest.
+We went on long walks together, sometimes on expeditions to the villages that lasted two or three days.
 I always made sure to carry a stock of water.
 They are both great parents now, and we still spend a lot of time together, all three generations.
-Both Krishna and Duniya have two children each and they travel a lot with their children.
-Even back to the Bengali villages, so they have kept up the tradition.
+Both Krishna and Duniya have two children each, and they travel a lot with their children, even back to the Bengali villages, so they have kept up the tradition.

 Apart from Paban’s voice and passion for singing, what was it that attracted you to him and made you decide to choose a completely different life than you had been leading?